The article you’re reading right now has been ranking at the top for a bunch of AI SEO keywords for more than a year.

 Key Topics: Instead of digging through competitor pages one by one, this handy report shows you their top-performing non-branded topics by traffic.
 Super useful for finding new content ideas without wasting hours.
 Note that it works for the Semrush Guru plan users.

-AI Visibility Overview In the Domain Overview tab, you can now see your domain’s AI Visibility score with the number of mentions and citations updated daily.
+AI Visibility Overview: In the Domain Overview tab, you can now see your domain’s AI Visibility score with the number of mentions and citations updated daily.
 You can also see how well your brand appears in AI-generated search results across different countries.

 I also find the Google SERP Positions Distribution report super insightful.
 It shows a share of your domain’s SERP positions across organic results, featured snippets, and AI.